Noise Impact Assessments

 The majority of developments will require noise impact assessments to support the planning application or discharge existing planning conditions.

-For residential, healthcare and educational developments this typically requires carrying out noise impact assessments of existing transportation, commercial and industrial noise sources upon the proposed development.
+For residential, healthcare and educational developments this typically requires carrying out assessments of existing transportation, commercial and industrial noise sources upon the proposed development.

 For transportation, commercial and industrial developments this typically requires the noise impact assessments of proposed noise sources upon existing noise sensitive receptors.

 - Contact with the Local Authority in order to determine their acoustic requirements for both the noise survey and assessment;

 - Comparison of the results to the requirements;

 - Proposal of mitigation measures if required in order to achieve the requirements;

 The noise survey is likely to comprise either a manned survey over critical periods or an unmanned survey over a 24 hour or weekend period.

 The assessment may involve the use of noise mapping and/or detailed calculations in order to determine the magnitude of the impact.